w-tz/w-tz.github.io/_pages/about.md

 <br>
  I am **Tianze Wu**, a M.E. candidate at [Zhejiang University](https://www.zju.edu.cn/).

- My research interest includes LLM4EDA.
+ My research interest is LLM for EDA.
 If you have any academic problems or seeking any form of cooperation, please feel free to email me at [tzw@zju.edu.cn](tzw@zju.edu.cn) 😃

 # 🔥 News

+- July 12, 2025: One paper were submitted to ASP-DAC2026.
+Good Luck!
-- Our two papers were accepted by ISEDA2025!
+- March 27, 2025: Our two papers were accepted by ISEDA2025!

 # 📖 Education